 It is the intention of Holy Spirit School to comply with all federal and state regulations controlling asbestos and to take whatever steps are necessary to ensure students and employees a health and safe environment in which to learn and work.
 You are welcome to review a copy of the asbestos management plan at the school during regular business hours.
-Mr. Jason Landry, as Facility Manager, is our designated asbestos program coordinator, and all inquiries regarding the asbestos plan and asbestos-related issues should be directed to him at jlandry@holyspiritflames.org.
+Mr. Robert Parnell, as Facility Manager, is our designated asbestos program coordinator, and all inquiries regarding the asbestos plan and asbestos-related issues should be directed to him/her at rparnell@holyspiritflames.org.